thongtr-dev/card-block-with-box-shadow/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Add a custom card block to WordPress block editor.
-It &#39;s basically the group block but with custom box shadow control.
+It can be used as a content container with custom controls for padding, margin, background color/gradient and, hence the name of the block - box shadow.

 == Description ==